Bas-Man/rust-decon-spf/README.md

 ## Syntax Validation

-This crate is not intended to provide syntax validation.
+Whilst this crate is not intended to provide syntax validation, some validation has been added as of Version **0.3.0**.
 If you are looking to validate your SPF record.
 I would suggest you use one of the following: